Pumpkin Donuts Recipe

 Instructions

-• Whisk all ingredients together and carefully pour into doughnut pan.
-Don’t fill too high or you won’t have a hole in the middle of your doughnut!
+• Carefully spoon the batter into a doughnut pan.
+Don't fill too high, or you won't have a hole in the middle of your doughnut when they are done baking.
+Bake for 20 minutes or until a toothpick pulls out clean.

-• For the glaze, simply whisk all the ingredients together in a small mixing bowl and pour over the donuts after they have cooled.
+• For the glaze, simply whisk all the glaze ingredients together in a small mixing bowl and pour over the cooled donuts.

 Notes